-AER 2316C Automotive Electrical Systems II.
+AER 2695C Automotive Electrical Systems II.
+4 c.c.
 SP - A.A.S. only.
 Lab fee.
-Prerequisite or Corequisite: AER 2315C or permission of the department head.
+Prerequisite or Corequisite:

+AER 2315C or permission of the department head.
 This course offers the student the opportunity to become proficient in the knowledge of electricity and electronics as applied to the modern vehicle.
 Students will learn circuit types and their equivalent automotive circuits, work with wiring schematics and apply knowledge of procedures to actual electronic systems.
-The handson lab projects will include, but not be limited to, starter and alternator overhauls, diagnosis and repair of power windows and seats, electrical switches, relays and lighting systems.
+The hands-on lab projects will include, but not be limited to, starter and alternator overhauls, diagnosis and repair of power windows and seats, electrical switches, relays and lighting systems.
 Safety procedures will be strictly followed.